0ki/fengoffice_old/fengoffice_/readme.txt

 	bugfix: add web document  fail if have http in the url.
 	bugfix: add web document  fail if have http in the url.
 	bugfix: search query problem with members.
-	bugfix: Missing argument 3 for save_user_permissions_background() in GroupController

 	performance: When classifying emails classify attachments in background.